 ‘Jal hi Jeevan hai’ campaign conducted in 50 villages of Telangana

-A total of 1,514 farmers were able to bring 1,265 ha of land under drip and sprinkler irrigation during 2017-18
+A total of 1,514 farmers brought 1,265 ha of land under drip and sprinkler irrigation during 2017-18

-In addition, there were 16 lift irrigation units installed across different states, benefitting 141 farmers
+16 lift irrigation units installed across different states, benefitting 141 farmers

-Aquifer based groundwater management pilot initiated in Bhokardan in line with Maharashtra Groundwater Act, 2009
+Aquifer-based groundwater management pilot initiated in Bhokardan in line with Maharashtra Groundwater Act, 2009

 PUBLICATIONS IN FOCUS

 When it comes to water conservation and management, a major challenge is that of encouraging village communities to assume responsibility for the water resources.
 Village level water health charts can play a major role in this regard.
 In this blog, by W-CReS Executive Director Marcella D’Souza, find out how these health charts are changing attitudes for the better in the villages of Jalna district, leading to better demand side management of water.
-See more here

 What is the Water Stewardship Initiative and why is it important?
 What are the benefits to the villagers of adopting the WSI?
 In this video, watch WOTR Senior Researcher Eshwer Kale explain the concept of the WSI.